HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 ### Selecting a Hardware Configuration

-AssetTracker can be installed in two different configurations:
+AssetTracker can be installed in three different configurations:

 1. One-to-One: One Expansion Hub to one Gateway (V5008 AIoT)
 2. Daisy Chain: Up to 5 Expansion Hubs to one Gateway (V5008 AIoT)
-3. One to many: up to 24 Expansion Hubs to one Gateway (V6800 AIoT)
+3. One-to-Many: Up to 24 Expansion Hubs to one Gateway (V6800 AIoT)

 ```{figure} /product/asset-tracker/media/assettracker_diagram2.png
 :alt: AssetTracker deployment diagram 3